Why Switch to Signal?

 - iOS: App Store

-Search for "Signal Private Messenger"
+Search for "Signal Messenger"

 Download and install the app by tapping "Install" or "Get"